MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ### Build up-To-date check

-By default, the build up-to-date check requires Read tlog and Write tlog files to be created in the `$(TlogLocation)` folder during build for all build inputs and outputs.
+By default, the build up-to-date check requires read .tlog and write .tlog files to be created in the `$(TlogLocation)` folder during build for all build inputs and outputs.

 To use a custom up-to-date check: